xanthium-enterprises/Motor-Control-Booster-Pack-MSP430-Launchpad/README.md

 - **MSP430-Booster-Pack-RS485-Communication**

-  Code for controlling DC motors connected to the Booster Pack through **RS485 protocol**
+  Code for controlling DC motors connected to the Booster Pack through **RS485 protocol** .
+  <a href ="https://github.com/xanthium-enterprises/Remote-motor-control-RS485-Protocol-MSP430-Launchpad" >Check this Github repo also</a>

 - **MSP430-Tutorial-Bot-Shield-V1.0-Circuit**